 Please note that the translations to the observations below may sound really weird.
-This is because the book is written in very old French and there are some words that we cannot even understand.
+This is because the book is written in very old French and there are some words that even we cannot understand.

 General view of the book, with the front cover

 The French Scientific Institute published their Memoires from 1795 onwards.
-We are very lucky to have been able to get our hands the 2nd Volume.
+We are very lucky to have been able to get our hands on the 2nd Volume.

-This 18th century book contains summary reports on developments in Astronomy; Chemistry; Medicine; and Veterinary information, in the form of scientific research written by the leading experts of the French scientific community.
+This 18th-century book contains summary reports on developments in Astronomy; Chemistry; Medicine; and Veterinary information, in the form of scientific research written by the leading experts of the French scientific community.

 What we care about the most is the Astronomy part, especially the sections written by Charles Messier!